508-406-1021 I janine@helpfulorganizer.com

 Donation Challenge – Part 4

-donationsWe all tend to hold on to things for a variety of reasons, for example, it was a gift, it was passed on to me, it was expensive, etc. In the end if we don’t use and value the items in our possession there is no valid reason to keep them.
+donationsWe all tend to hold on to things for a variety of reasons, for example, it was a gift, it was passed on to me, it was expensive, etc. However, if we don’t use and value the items in our possession there is no valid reason to keep them.
 I’ve summarized the items we donated to this worthy cause (H.O.P.E.
 Program of Boston Children’s Hospital) in the hope that it may motivate you to let go of things, or at the very least prompt you to look at the items in your space from a different perspective.

-Summary of Items:
+Summary of items donated:

 Origin: